globbie/aide/README.md

 docker run -p 8081:8081 globbie/gnode
 ```

-If you want to build your own Docker image, please see `deploy.sh` script.
+If you want to build your own Docker image, please see `build.sh` script.